braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_copywriting/brand_guidelines.md

    * In the drag-and-drop editor for in-app messages, select a text block and select <i class="fa-solid fa-wand-magic-sparkles" title="AI Copywriter"></i> in the block's toolbar.
 2. Select **Apply brand guideline** and then **Create a brand guideline**.
 3. Enter a name for this guideline.
 It will be the label you see in the previous selection.
-4. Describe **When will you use these brand guidelines?** to help your colleagues (and future you) understand the context for using this guideline.
+4. For **When will you use these brand guidelines?**, add details to help your colleagues (and future you) understand the context for using this guideline.

 ![Brand guideline creation view"][1]